mattyschell/NYC_Landmass/README.md

 ### Fringe Business

 1. Take selected coastal counties in New York, New Jersey, and Connecticut from TIGER line.

 2. (SECRET EXECUTIVE DECISION 1) Manually clip back the section of New Jersey that overlaps Shooter's Island off the north shore of Staten Island

 3. (SECRET EXECUTIVE DECISION 2) Manually remove the section of New Jersey that includes Ellis and Liberty Island.

 4. Subtract TIGER line AREAWATER polygons.
 This will create both the coastline and interior hydro like lakes and ponds.

     ![landmassfringehydro](images/landmassfringehydro.png)

 5. Remove interior hydro rings.
-This can't be done for each county since chains of hydro may cross counties all the way to the coast.
+This can't be done for each county individually since chains of hydro may cross counties all the way to the coast.

 6. Explode multipolygons into single outer ring polygons.